Luminous (group)

+Luminous (Korean: 루미너스; RR: Rumineoseu, stylized in all caps) was a South Korean Korean boy band formed and managed by SE Group Entertainment (formerly Barunson WIP).
+The group consisted of four members: Youngbin, Suil, Steven, and Woobin.
+They debuted on September 9, 2021, with the extended play (EP) Youth and disbanded on February 9, 2025.

 History

 Luminous was originally set to begin releasing music with a different name and company in 2019, but the group's debut was delayed.
 Vocal trainer Kim Sung-eun, who had previously worked with numerous artists including BTS and Twice, founded the music agency Barunson WIP and took in the ensemble with members Youngbin, Suil, Steven, and Woobin.
 The name of the group was decided by vote and given the meaning of "a light shining brightly even in the dark".
 A fictional universe was introduced as part of Luminous's concept and the members symbolize the elements of thunder (Suil), fire (Steven), light (Youngbin), and moonlight (Woobin).

 On August 17, 2021, Barunson WIP announced its plans to debut the four-member group produced by Kim and Barunson E&A, with its debut album slated to be issued in early September.
-Luminous released a surprise pre-debut album entitled Vision and "Dreaming Luminous" two days later.
-The album also included solo songs composed by each member.
-Luminous' debut mini-album Youth was scheduled to be released on September 1, but was postponed following Youngbin's COVID-19 diagnosis.
+Luminous released a surprise pre-debut EP entitled Vision and its lead single "Dreaming Luminous" two days later.
+The EP also included solo songs composed by each member.
+Luminous' debut EP Youth was scheduled to be released on September 1, but was postponed following Youngbin's COVID-19 diagnosis.
 It was released along with the lead single "Run" on September 9.
-The quartet made its first live performance on SBS MTV's music chart program The Show on September 14.
+The quartet made its first live performance on SBS M's music chart program The Show on September 14.
 Luminous held a mini fan concert on October 4 called Youth: You and I. A music video for the album track "Home Alone" was released later that month.

-Luminous released its second mini-album Between Light and Darkness (Self n Ego) and lead single "All Eyes Down (Advance)" on January 20, 2022.
-Inspired by the fictional supervillain Joker, the album delves into the "confusion between the real self and the created self" as the lyrics try to determine, "Who am I?".
+Luminous released its second EP Between Light and Darkness (Self n Ego) and its lead single "All Eyes Down (Advance)" on January 20, 2022.
+Inspired by the fictional supervillain Joker, the EP delves into the "confusion between the real self and the created self" as the lyrics try to determine, "Who am I?".
 Announced one day prior, the group made the mid-tempo pop song "Wish You Were Here" available on online music platforms on May 21.
-Luminous released their first studio album Luminous in Wonderland and its two single "Engine" and "Creature" on August 17.
+Luminous released their first studio album Luminous in Wonderland and its two singles "Engine" and "Creature" on August 17.
+The group disbanded on February 9, 2025.